Cayenne pepper: Varieties

-Cayenne peppers are long, tapering, 10 to 25 cm long, generally skinny, mostly red-colored peppers, often with a curved tip and somewhat rippled skin, which hang from the bush as opposed to growing upright.
+Cayenne peppers are long, tapering, 10 to 25 cm generally skinny, mostly red-colored peppers, often with a curved tip and somewhat rippled skin, and hang from the bush, as opposed to growing upright.

-There are many specific cultivars, such as Cow-horn, Cayenne Sweet, Cayenne Buist's Yellow, Golden Cayenne, Cayenne Carolina, Cayenne Indonesian, Joe's Long, Cayenne Large Red Thick, Cayenne Long Thick Red, Ring of Fire, Cayenne Passion, Cayenne Thomas Jefferson, Cayenne Iberian, Cayenne Turkish, Egyptian Cayenne, Cayenne Violet or Numex Las Cruces Cayenne.
-Although most modern cayenne peppers are colored red, yellow and purple varieties exist, and in the 19th century yellow varieties were common.
-Most types are hot, although a number of mild variants exist.
+There are many specific cultivars, such as Cow-horn, Cayenne Sweet, Cayenne Buist's Yellow, Golden Cayenne, Cayenne Carolina, Cayenne Indonesian, Joe's Long, Cayenne Large Red Thick, Cayenne Long Thick Red, Ring of Fire, Cayenne Passion, Cayenne Thomas Jefferson, Cayenne Iberian, Cayenne Turkish, Egyptian Cayenne, Cayenne Violet or NuMex Las Cruces Cayenne.
+Although most modern cayenne peppers are red, there are yellow and purple varieties and, in the 19th century, yellow varieties were common.
+Most types are hot, although there are several mild variants.
 Most varieties are generally rated at 30,000 to 50,000 Scoville units, although some are rated at 20,000 or less.

+History

+Cayenne peppers have been cultivated by indigenous people of the Americas for 7,000 years.
+They were introduced to the rest of the world by Christopher Columbus, around 1493, during his voyages to the New World.
+They originated in what is now French Guiana.
+Cayenne peppers are considered "the poor man's pepper" as there was a shortage of spices in Europe at the time of their discovery.
+Peppers were seen as a sign of luxury.
+The shortage of spices was caused by myths of their origins and heavy taxes by the Ottoman Empire.
+Cayenne peppers had a big role in ending the spice shortage because they were easy to grow, and could be a substitute for expensive, high-demand spices like black pepper.